mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 The following optional arguments allow additional control over the loading mechanism:

 - `-r` or `--runnable` (Default value = `Runnable`) The name of the class extending `mlrl.testbed.Runnable` that resides within the module or source file specified via the argument `<module_or_source_file>`.

+The arguments given above can be used to integrate any scikit-learn compatible machine learning algorithm with the comman line API.
+You can learn about this {ref}`here<runnables>`.

 ### Dataset